sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

 ### **EDUGraphAPI.Web - Server**

-The server side app is based on Node.js and implemented with Typescript.
+The server-side app is based on Node.js and implemented with Typescript.

 **Authentication Mechanisms**